Views

 Zero-Prep Workflow

-The zero-prep workflow for this worksheet is designed for maximum efficiency in the busy classroom.
+This print-and-go resource requires under two minutes of teacher preparation.
 First, print the single-page PDF (30 seconds).
 Second, distribute the copies to your Grade 1 students for an immediate warm-up or independent practice session (10 minutes).
 Finally, review the connections as a group to spark a discussion about other nature-inspired designs (5 minutes).
 This is an ideal grab-and-go option for substitute folders.

 Standards Alignment

 Aligned to NGSS 1-LS1-1, students use this worksheet to analyze how human problems are solved by mimicking animal parts.
-The standard requires students to "Use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs."
+The standard requires students to use materials to design a solution to a human problem by mimicking how plants and/or animals use their external parts to help them survive, grow, and meet their needs.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It